 Give your image a descriptive file name.
 This will make it easier to find the image whether on a PC or on the internet.

 “Alternative text” or alt text is used to enhance the identity of the image when you hover over the image with a mouse cursor.
 Use keywords and a description of your image.

 Add social media buttons to your images so customers can easily save or share the images on their sites or pages.

-These are all great methods to boost image optimisation so your marketing images can hit its mark and lure in more conversions.
+These are all great methods to boost image optimization so your marketing images can hit their mark and lure in more conversions.